Hagar and Ishmael

 This incident is illustrated in Genesis 21:8-21.
 The incident took place on the feast of Isaac's weaning.
 Ishmael is said to have "mocked" the young child.

-What this entailed is not said.
-However, Sarah witnesses the incident, and becomes irate.
+How he mocked young Isaac is not said.
+However, Sarah witnesses the incident and becomes irate.
 She turns on Hagar and Ishmael, ordering Abraham to exile the two.

 Abraham and Isaac were to be the ancestors of God's promised seed.
 Hagar and Ishmael, too, were blessed by God.
 After this incident, it became apparent that the two parties could not live with each other.